Asabeaaa/TimeTracker/README.md

 # TimeTracker
-This is a python program to calculate how much someone earns based on how many hours he spent working
+This is a python script that calculates how much someone earns based on how many hours he spent working